Contact Us for a Free Consultation (213) 542-0979

 The mentality now is that everybody in society knows that you could kill somebody if you drink and drive.
 So, when DUI is murder, somebody is drinking alcohol, usually, but not limited to that — any substance can cause you to be intoxicated.

-It's just less likely, in my view, that if somebody takes their prescribed medication, has a bad reaction, and ends up running over somebody and killing them, that they're going to get charged with murder.
+It's just less likely, in my view, that if somebody takes their prescribed medication, has a bad reaction, and ends up running over somebody and killing them, they're going to get charged with murder.
 It's more likely, in my opinion, that the prosecutors in an alcohol scenario where you're drinking and driving are going to charge murder.

 What are the Penalties for DUI Murder in California?